blinfo/RegularExpressions/README.md

 **Alternative**: `[A-Z&&[^IQV]]{3} ?(0\\d[A-Z1-9&&[^IQV]]|[1-9]\\d[A-Z0-9&&[^IQV]])`

 Matches the Swedish licence plate number.
-Three upper case letters A-H, J-P, R-U or W-Z followed by 001 - 999 or 00 - 99 plus upper case letter A-H, J-P, R-U or W-Z. Some letter combinations are removed, like KKK, PKK and a few others, but this expression does not handle these numbers.
+Three upper case letters A-H, J-P, R-U or W-Z followed by a single space and then 001 - 999 or 00 - 99 plus upper case letter A-H, J-P, R-U or W-Z. Some letter combinations are removed, like KKK, PKK and a few others, but this expression does not handle these numbers.

   _Matches:_